Reiði

 Reiði (Icelandic for "anger") is the second full-length studio album by English indie rock band Black Foxxes.
-It was released on 16 March 2018 through Spinefarm Records/Search And Destroy Records and it was produced by Adrian Bushby.
-It was featured on Kerrang! as Album Of The Week.
+It was released on 16 March 2018 through Spinefarm Records/Search And Destroy Records and was produced by Adrian Bushby.
+It was featured on Kerrang! as an Album Of The Week and was placed at #7 on Drowned in Sound's end-of-the-year 15 Favorite Albums of 2018 list.

 Background and recording

 Most of the record was inspired by one of Mark Holley's trips to Iceland.
 The lead singer explained: "My mental health was so bad the first time I went to Iceland, but I was starting to see progress every time I went.
 It was a big step for me to go to a place that is barren, with no-one there and insane weather conditions, and do it all by myself.
 It felt like there was a mutual relationship between me and that place because I overcame a lot out there.
 I wrote plenty of music when I went to Iceland the second time, and our new record reflects that."

 The band recorded Reiði at VADA studios in Warwickshire, England, with producer Adrian Bushby.